Danica McKellar: The Wonder Years and early acting career

 At age seven, McKellar enrolled in weekend acting classes for children at the Lee Strasberg Institute in Los Angeles.
-In her teens, she landed a prominent role in The Wonder Years, an American television comedy-drama that ran for six seasons on ABC, from 1988 to 1993.
-She played Gwendolyn "Winnie" Cooper, the main love interest of Kevin Arnold (played by Fred Savage) on the show.
-Her first kiss was with Fred Savage in an episode of The Wonder Years.
+In her teens, she landed a prominent role on The Wonder Years, an American television comedy-drama which ran for six seasons on ABC, from 1988 to 1993.
+She portrayed Gwendolyn "Winnie" Cooper, the main love interest of Kevin Arnold (played by Fred Savage) on the show.
+Her first kiss was with Savage in an episode of The Wonder Years.
 She later said, "My first kiss was a pretty nerve-wracking experience!
 But we never kissed off screen, and pretty quickly our feelings turned into brother/sister, and stayed that way."